currys-co-uk/codeceptjs-resemblehelper/README.md

 `alwaysSaveDiff`: Optional.
 When set as `true` diff image is created in every case.

 `createSubFoldersInBaseFolder`: Optional.
 When `true` is set, for every base image is created sub folder in `/base` folder.
 Sub folder is named as first 50 chars of test `Scenario` title.

+`updateMismatchedBaseImage`: Optional.
+When `true`, existing base images, which meet condition `mismatch > tolerance`, are updated with actual screenshot of web site, tolerance is then set to `0` and diff with mismatch is not saved to folder.
+Use only if base images exists.
+Parameter is not compatible with `prepareBaseImage`.

 ### Usage